yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/sequelize.md

 ## CRUD operations with Sequelize

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/nodejs/ysql-sequelize/) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/nodejs/ysql-sequelize/) page under the Quick start section.

 The following sections break down the quick start example to demonstrate how to perform common tasks required for Node.js application development using Sequelize.